The Poseidon Adventure (1972 film): Production

+Parts of the movie were filmed aboard RMS Queen Mary, permanently berthed in Long Beach, California.
+Paul Gallico had been inspired to write the novel after a vacation aboard the ship in 1937 in which it was rocked by high waves.
+For scenes set during the storm, cameras mounted on gyros were used to simulate the rocking of the ship.
+The set for the dining room – the focus of the film as the ship capsizes – was designed to match that of the Queen Mary, but was built in sections that could be tilted by a forklift to simulate the ship rolling over, then mounted upside down for the scenes immediately afterward.

 Music

 The score for the film was composed and conducted by John Williams.
 The song "The Morning After", written by Al Kasha and Joel Hirschhorn, won the 1972 Academy Award for Best Original Song at the 45th Academy Awards in March 1973.
 It was performed in the film by Renée Armand, dubbing for Carol Lynley.
 A version of "The Morning After" performed by Maureen McGovern became a hit single in 1973.

 There was no soundtrack album at the time of the film's release.
 The score was first released as a CD by Film Score Monthly in July 1998.
 A remastered version was released by La-La Land Records on April 20, 2010.
 La-La Land Records released a second, newly remastered edition of Williams' score on December 3, 2019, as part of a boxset also including Williams' scores for Earthquake and The Towering Inferno.

 Release

 The Poseidon Adventure opened Tuesday, December 12, 1972, as the first film at the newly opened National Theatre in Times Square in New York City.